Parenting Through Separation and Divorce Hub

 Parenting Through Separation and Divorce - 60 minute talk

-In this workshop I share practical strategies to help parents sensitively navigate the difficult transitions of separation or divorce.
+In this workshop for family law professionals I share practical strategies to help parents sensitively navigate the difficult transitions of separation or divorce.
 We explore the tools parents need to keep their children at the centre, focus on their needs and help their unique families thrive.

-The workshop explores children’s needs, why understanding children’s temperament is vital to helping children cope with change, the importance of finding and teaching coping strategies for the entire family and the vital role of respect.
+The workshop explores children’s needs, why understanding children’s developmental age and temperament is vital to helping children cope with change, the importance of finding and teaching coping strategies for the entire family and the vital role of respect.

 We look at the importance of what we say, how we say it and how we listen.
-Parents will learn the vital tools they need to become an Emotion Coach for their children - helping children learn to understand and manage their feelings and their behaviour.
+We can help parents learn the tools they need to become an Emotion Coach for their children - helping children learn to understand and manage their feelings and their behaviour while making sense of their parents divorce.

 Finally, we explore the importance of connection with each parent and how deep consistent closeness supports children’s self-esteem, resilience, and happiness through the inevitable change that separation and divorce bring.